finanalyst/raku-pod-render/RenderPod.md

 In this case the first `object` is rendered with the template `diagram-float-left`, which must exist in the templates Hash, and the second time `object` is rendered with the default template `object`, which also must exist.

 ## Custom Format Code
-This is even easier to handle as all that is needed is to supply a template in the form `format-ß` where **ß** is a unicode character other than **B C E I K L N P T U V X Z**, which are defined in the Pod6 specification.
+This is even easier to handle as all that is needed is to supply a template in the form `format-ß` where **ß** is a unicode character other than the standard codes, viz., **B C E I K L N P T U V X Z**, which are defined in the Pod6 specification.
+Several of the standard codes, such as **L** and **X**, parse the contents, placing all data after `|` in the meta container, and if separated by `;`, meta contains a list of data itmes.

-If the `Pod::To::HTML2` renderer in this distribution comes across a Format Code letter, it will check the templates it has, and if one of the form `format-ß` exists, then it will call the template with the enclosed text as `contents`.
+If a ProcessedPod object comes across a non-standard Format Code letter, it will parse the contents, using the semantics defined for **X**, as described above.

+If a template has been supplied of the form `format-ß`, then it will call the template with the enclosed text as `contents` or `meta` as described above.

 For example, lets assume that we want a Format Code to access the [Font Awesome Icons](https://fontawesome.com/v4.7.0/icons).
 The template will need to be defined as follows (assuming the Mustache templater):